TomWis97/unifi-docker/README.md

 An Docker container for the Ubiquiti Unifi Controller software.

 ## Why?
 The software officially is only released for Ubuntu.
-But because not everyone likes to run
+But because not everyone likes to run 50 different Linux distro's in one environment.

 ## Known issues
 - Runs two processes (Unifi and Mongodb) in a single container.
 The Unifi software only seems to support a localhost database connection.